Your Child's Immunizations: Influenza Vaccine (Flu Shot)

 What Are the Possible Side Effects of the Flu Vaccine?

-The nasal spray flu vaccine contains weakened live flu viruses, so it may cause mild flu-like symptoms, including runny nose, headache, vomiting, muscle aches, and fever.
+- The nasal spray flu vaccine contains weakened live flu viruses.
+So it may cause mild symptoms, such as a runny nose, wheezing, sore throat, vomiting, or tiredness.
+Like the shot, it can sometimes cause a low fever or body aches.

 What Else Should I Know?